-Similarly, the Deputy General Counsel for Law is concurrently serving as the Acting General Counsel and has been doing so since September 2016.3 This has potential to put the agency at risk of not effectively and efficiently meeting its mission requirements, as robust internal dialogue and diversity of opinion are essential to ensuring the agency considers competing legal theories and courses of action.
+Similarly, the Deputy General Counsel for Law is concurrently serving as the Acting General Counsel and has been doing so since September 2016.
+This has potential to put the agency at risk of not effectively and efficiently meeting its mission requirements, as robust internal dialogue and diversity of opinion are essential to ensuring the agency considers competing legal theories and courses of action.

-The FECA requires the Staff Director to be paid at Level IV and the General Counsel to be paid at Level V of the Executive Schedule.
-Further, this statutory requirement provides that both positions supervise personnel at the GS 15 and SL pay scales, who may have higher salaries than Levels IV or V of the Executive Schedule.
+Both the Staff Director and General Counsel positions supervise personnel at the GS 15 and Senior Level pay scales who largely have higher salaries than Levels IV or V of the Executive Schedule.
 This disparity creates significant challenges in recruitment and retention of talent for two of the most senior career positions at the FEC.

-Management previously reported that the Commission adopted legislative recommendations in 2021, 2018, 2017, 2016, 2015, 2014, 2013 and 2011 that urged Congress to remove the statutory references to the Executive Schedule in FECA with respect to the FEC Staff Director and General Counsel Positions.
-The removal of that reference would ensure the two positions be compensated under the same schedule as the Commission's other senior managers.
+Management previously reported that the Commission adopted legislative recommendations and urged Congress to remove the statutory references to the Executive Schedule in FECA with respect to the FEC Staff Director and General Counsel Positions.
+The removal of that reference would ensure the two positions be compensated under the same schedule as the Commission's other senior managers and create balance and effectiveness in administering and enforcing the federal campaign finance law.